alan-turing-institute/synthetic_data_release/README.md

 # Example runs

+### Membership inference
 To run a privacy evaluation with respect to the privacy concern of linkability you can run
 ```
-python3 linkage_cli.py -D data/texas -RC tests/linkage/runconfig.json -O tests/linkage
+python3 linkage_cli.py -D data/texas -RC configs/linkage/runconfig.json -O runs/linkage
 ```
+You can edit the configuration file `configs/linkage/runconfig.json` to choose the parameters of the evaluation:
+- `nIter`: Number of independent iterations of the attack
+- `sizeRawA`: Size of the shadow raw dataset (sample from the raw data that the intruder has access to)
+- `nSynA`: Number of synthetic datasets to generate per trained generative model
+- `nShadows`: Number of different instances of each generative model to train per target
+- `sizeRawT`: Size of raw datasets to be used as training data for generative models
+- `sizeSynT`: Size of each synthetic dataset to generate
+- `nSynT`: Number of synthetic datasets to generate from each trained generative model
+- `nTargets`: Number of targets to randomly select and perform linkage attack on (in *addition* to the ones specified by `Targets`)
+- `Targets`: List of specific targets to perform linkage attack on.
+Each target is given in the format "IDXXX" where XXX is their sequential order in the raw data.
+- `generativeModels`: Dictionary of synthetic methods to test (with parameters for each)
+- `sanitisationTechniques`: Dictionary of traditional anonymisation (sanitisation) methods to test (with parameters for each)

-The results file produced after successfully running the script will be written to `tests/linkage` and can be parsed with the function `load_results_linkage` provided in `utils/analyse_results.py`.
+The results file produced after successfully running the script will be written to `runs/linkage` and can be parsed with the function `load_results_linkage` provided in `utils/analyse_results.py`.
 A jupyter notebook to visualise and analyse the results is included at `notebooks/Analyse Results.ipynb`.

+### Attribute inference
 To run a privacy evaluation with respect to the privacy concern of inference you can run
 ```
-python3 inference_cli.py -D data/texas -RC tests/inference/runconfig.json -O tests/inference
+python3 inference_cli.py -D data/texas -RC configs/inference/runconfig.json -O runs/inference
 ```
+You can edit the configuration file `configs/inference/runconfig.json` to choose the parameters of the evaluation:
+- `sensitiveAttributes`: Dictionary of the sensitive attributes and whether they should be attacked using classification or regression
+- `nIter`: Number of independent iterations of the attack
+- `sizeRawT`: Size of raw datasets to be used as training data for generative models
+- `sizeSynT`: Size of each synthetic dataset to generate
+- `nSynT`: Number of synthetic datasets to generate from each trained generative model
+- `nTargets`: Number of targets to randomly select and perform inference attack on (in *addition* to the ones specified by `Targets`)
+- `Targets`: List of specific targets to perform inference attack on.
+Each target is given in the format "IDXXX" where XXX is their sequential order in the raw data.
+- `generativeModels`: Dictionary of synthetic methods to test (with parameters for each)
+- `sanitisationTechniques`: Dictionary of traditional anonymisation (sanitisation) methods to test (with parameters for each)

-The results file produced after successfully running the script can be parsed with the function `load_results_inference` provided in `utils/analyse_results.py`.
+The results file produced after successfully running the script will be written to `runs/inference` and can be parsed with the function `load_results_inference` provided in `utils/analyse_results.py`.
 A jupyter notebook to visualise and analyse the results is included at `notebooks/Analyse Results.ipynb`.

+### Utility
 To run a utility evaluation with respect to a simple classification task as utility function run

 ```
-python3 utility_cli.py -D data/texas -RC tests/utility/runconfig.json -O tests/utility
+python3 utility_cli.py -D data/texas -RC configs/utility/runconfig.json -O runs/utility
 ```
+You can edit the configuration file `configs/utility/runconfig.json` to choose the parameters of the evaluation:
+- `nIter`: Number of independent iterations of the attack
+- `sizeRawT`: Size of raw datasets to be used as training data for generative models
+- `sizeSynT`: Size of each synthetic dataset to generate
+- `nSynT`: Number of synthetic datasets to generate from each trained generative model
+- `nTargets`: Number of targets to randomly select and evaluate utility on (in *addition* to the ones specified by `Targets`)
+- `Targets`: List of specific targets to include/not include when doing utility evaluation.
+Each target is given in the format "IDXXX" where XXX is their sequential order in the raw data.
+- `TestRecords`: List of specific targets to perform utility evaluation on.
+Each target is given in the format "IDXXX" where XXX is their sequential order in the raw data.
+- `generativeModels`: Dictionary of synthetic methods to test (with parameters for each)
+- `sanitisationTechniques`: Dictionary of traditional anonymisation (sanitisation) methods to test (with parameters for each)
+- `utilityTasks`: Dictionary of classification models to train and for which label variables
+- `dataFilter`: Dictionary indicating train/test split of data

-The results file produced after successfully running the script can be parsed with the function `load_results_utility` provided in `utils/analyse_results.py`.
+The results file produced after successfully running the script will be written to `runs/utility` and can be parsed with the function `load_results_utility` provided in `utils/analyse_results.py`.
+A jupyter notebook to visualise and analyse the results is included at `notebooks/Analyse Results.ipynb`.